 Conf-D is a set of software modules for a wide range of hardware platforms that offers NetCONF and YANG, SNMP and other management APIs.

 Tail-F was acquired by Cisco in 2014 but still sells its Conf-D products pseudo-independently to support existing contracts (and could be a good source of competitor intelligence for Cisco).

-Facebook developed its own operating system for switches inside its data centre and then released parts of the code into the public domain via the OpenCompute project.
+Facebook developed its own applications for switch/routing inside its data centre and then released parts of the code into the public domain via the OpenCompute project.

 Microsoft SONiC (Azure Cloud Switch)